 Once you’ve moved to acceptance of yourself in your situation, you can start to move forward.
 Start rethinking; re-prioritizing things that you like to do with your remaining time.
 Find a new philosophy of life, put family and God first, and strive to make each day count.

-Be prepared to allow everything from the past including your bucket list fall the floor.
+prepared to allow everything from the past including your bucket list to fall on the floor.
 Only pick up those things which you can do.
 Add to it open discussions with your loved ones and family about things like travel, family outings, holidays etc. Keep in mind that these things are going to be different as you progress.

 There are many things which you should avoid in your planning, like rock concerts and trips that require lots of physical activity, busy situations and things which require too much mental exercise to be enjoyed.

 Throughout this website we will seek to give you tools, advice from others, coping mechanisms and hopefully things which bring you joy as you plan your new horizons.
 Our greatest wish for you is that you find joy each and every day.

 - Denial and isolation (click to read more)

 - Anger “Why me?” (click to read more)